php-amqplib/php-amqplib/README.md

     $ php amqp_publisher.php quit

-If you need to attent your sockets try non blocking consumer.
+If you need to listen to the sockets used to connect to RabbitMQ then see the example in the non blocking consumer.

     $ php amqp_consumer_non_blocking.php